Gui-Yom/hlbc/README.md

 ## Decompiler

-The decompiler is currently incomplete.
+The decompiler is currently incomplete (and will probably always be).
 [See the wiki](https://github.com/Gui-Yom/hlbc/wiki/Decompilation) for examples of decompilation output.

 ## Wiki